DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 In the beginning of July, we taught a Network Analysis course at the First Moscow-Tartu Digital Humanities Summer School in Yasnaya Polyana ([if you speak Russian, slides are here](https://dlina.github.io/presentations/2016-yasnaya-polyana/)).
 Originally, we wanted to analyse 19th-century drama, but one of the participants preferred to confront our methods with one of [Vladimir Mayakovsky](https://en.wikipedia.org/wiki/Vladimir_Mayakovsky)'s plays (hi G.! :-).
 He chose "Klop" (translated as "The Bedbug", see [en.wikipedia.org](https://en.wikipedia.org/wiki/The_Bedbug); an English adaption by Snoo Wilson is [here as PDF](http://snoowilson.co.uk/The%20Bedbug.pdf); a concise English summary can be found at [sovlit.net](http://www.sovlit.net/bedbug/)), written in 1928 and first published the year after.

 "Klop" is definitely one of the challenging plays when it comes to character extraction.
 And now, two months after the summer school, we tried to automatise the extraction process and used "Klop" as an example.
-Before we get into the details, this is the end result:
+Before we get into the details, this is the end result (visualised in Gephi 0.9.1 and licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)):

 <figure>
   <img src="{{ site.url }}/data/mayakovsky-klop/mayakovsky-klop-network-graph-gephi-cc-by-40.gif" alt="Character Network of Mayakovsky's 'Klop'" style="width:900px;">